One Last Stop: Reception

-Following in the footsteps of their first book, Red, White & Royal Blue, One Last Stop has received positive reviews.NPR writes that "One Last Stop is an electrifying romance that synapses into the dreamy 'Hot Person Summer' kind of story you wish you were a part of."
+Following in the footsteps of their first book, Red, White & Royal Blue, One Last Stop has received positive reviews.
+NPR writes that "One Last Stop is an electrifying romance that synapses into the dreamy 'Hot Person Summer' kind of story you wish you were a part of."
 Kirkus Reviews speaks to the aspects of the book that highlight the Queer community, writing "every scene that takes place with August’s chosen family of friends crackles with electricity, warmth, and snappy pop-culture references, whether they’re at a charmingly eccentric 24-hour pancake diner or a drag queen brunch."

+In a review for BookTrib, Madison Hill described One Last Stop as "what the modern rom-com should be," praising its diverse representation and emotional authenticity.
+Hill highlighted McQuiston's innovative take on traditional romance tropes, presenting love "across the spectrum of sexuality and gender" while maintaining the humor and heart of the genre.
+She also commended the novel's engaging characters and narrative style, noting it as a compelling story readers would find difficult to put down.

 One Last Stop was nominated for the Goodreads Choice Awards for best romance novel of 2021 where it placed 3rd.
-The book has also been placed sixth in the Bookpage top ten romance novels of 2021.
+The book has also been on The New York Times best seller list for the week of June 20, 2021, been included as one of Time's 100 Must-Read Books of 2021, and placed sixth in the BookPage's Best Romance of 2021.